Community, Partners Joined NAU College of Nursing at Yuma for Grand Opening Celebration of New Nursing Simulation Labs

 Two children watched in awe as a robotic manikin called Lucina simulated childbirth at NAU-Yuma recently.
-Their mother is a nursing student, so they and their grandmother had joined her for the grand opening of two new simulation labs at the NAU School of Nursing at Yuma.
+Their mother is a nursing student, so they and their grandmother had joined her for the grand opening of two new simulation labs at the NAU College of Nursing at Yuma.

-The event kicked off with welcome speeches by leaders from NAU-Yuma, the School of Nursing and College of Health and Human Services, followed by a ribbon cutting ceremony and catering by Julieanna’s Patio Café.
+The event kicked off with welcome speeches by leaders from NAU-Yuma, the College of Nursing and College of Health and Human Services, followed by a ribbon cutting ceremony and catering by Julieanna’s Patio Café.
 Attendees then toured the simulation lab, a nursing skills lab, and classrooms where healthcare industry vendors demonstrated wearable patient-centered simulation devices and high-fidelity manikins.

-“There are two different types of simulation,” said Jason Bradley, Campus Program Coordinator and Assistant Clinical Professor at the NAU School of Nursing at Yuma.
+“There are two different types of simulation,” said Jason Bradley, Campus Program Coordinator and Assistant Clinical Professor at the NAU College of Nursing at Yuma.
 “What we currently do (at NAU-Yuma) is called human patient simulation, and so we’re using robots, essentially, to facilitate human patients.
 They can be restarted, they can do any number of things, depending on the level of technology of the manikin.”

 Bradley plans to bring patient-centered simulation devices to NAU-Yuma as well.
 “It’s wearable technology that a student can actually put on a device and be now in a patient’s position of having a urinary catheter placed, an IV placed in the arm, or a tracheostomy,” he said.
 It doesn’t elicit pain, but it does let them know when something is happening, like the tracheostomy, which sends a vibration to tell the students to cough.”